pycaret/pycaret-deployment-azure/README.md

-# Deployment Example on Azure
+# Deployment on Microsoft Azure using docker container